 One 11 Lofts

-Yet another project proposed by developer Andy Holloran and Homebase Montana, the One 11 Lofts will be a 50 unit structure built on the corner of Lamme and Willson.
+Yet another project proposed by developer Andy Holloran and Homebase Montana.
+The One 11 Lofts will be a 50 unit structure built on the corner of Lamme and Willson.
 The building will include four studios, 24 one-bedroom, 11 two-bedroom and 11 three-bedroom units with amenities like a 3,000 square foot deck, fitness center, parking & bike storage.
 It is undecided whether or not the ground floor will include commercial space.
 Parking will allow 53 spaces for the 50 units.
 These units will be available for lease only.
 Visit the project's website for more information.
 Photo credit: SMA Architects.

-A project that has been in the works for more than 4 years, the Etha hotel, has started to take shape in downtown Bozeman and is now dominating the skyline.
+A project that has been in the works for more than 5 years, currently named the Etha Hotel, has taken shape in downtown Bozeman and is now dominating the skyline.
 Construction began in the summer of 2018, with plans to shape the old National Guard Armory building into a nine-story boutique hotel.
-When it is completed, this will be the tallest building in downtown Bozeman.
-One story higher than the historic Baxter hotel.
+When it is completed, this will be the tallest building in downtown Bozeman, two stories higher than the historic Baxter hotel.
 The hotel will include 122 rooms, event space, a ground floor restaurant, pub, pool, music hall and potentially a rooftop bar or restaurant.
 The project is expected to be completed in 2020.
 Click here for more information on Bozeman's downtown Armory hotel.
 Photo credit Venue Architects.

 Proposed by developer Jason Delmue, this five-plex condo is proposed for a lot at 301 N. Grand.
 It will be a mix of one and two-bedroom units with five on-site parking spaces.
 The building will be as tall as 3 stories in places and is taking the place of a two bedroom home currently on the lot.
 The developer states that homes at this project will be less expensive than similar projects in the area like the Block M townhouses or the NeBo lofts.
 Photo credit: Intrinsik Architecture.